cyber-meow/anime_screenshot_pipeline/docs/Pipeline.md

 class1, 4
 *class2, 6
 ```
-For simplicity (and this should be the good practice) assume images are only in the class folders.
+For simplicity (and this should be the good practice), assume images are only in the class folders.
 Then, the sampling probabilities of `./1_character/class1`, `./1_character/class2`, `./others/class1`, and `./others/class3` are respectively 0.75 * 0.4 = 0.3, 0.75 * 0.6 = 0.45, 0.25 * 0.8 = 0.2, and 0.25 * 0.2 = 0.05.
 Note that the same weight of `class1` can yield different sampling probability because of the other folders at the same level can have different weights (in this case `./1_character/class2` has weight 6 while `./others/class3` has weight 1).

 Now that we have the sampling probability of each image folder, we can compute the weight per image by diving it by the number of images in that image folder.
-Finally, we convert it into multiply by setting the minimum multiply to 1, and then round the results to integer.
+Finally, we convert it into multiply by setting the minimum multiply to `--min_multiply` (default to 1).
 The argument `--max_multiply` sets a hard limit on the maximum multiply of each image folder above which we clip to this value.
-After running the command you can check the log file to see if you are satisfied with the generated multiplies.
+After running the command you can check the log file to see if you are satisfied with the generated multiplies/repeats.

-### Start fine-tuning

-The dataset is ready now.
-Check [EveryDream](https://github.com/victorchall/EveryDream-trainer) / [EveryDream2](https://github.com/victorchall/EveryDream2trainer#readme) for the fine-tuning of Stable Diffusion.